-Assemble the front of the dress starting with the largest pieces, piece 3 and 4.
-Match them right sides together and sew with a half inch seam allowance.
+Assemble the front of the dress starting with the largest pieces, pieces 3 and 4.
+Match them right sides together and sew with a half-inch seam allowance.
 You may need to refer to this previous tutorial on how to sew slanted seams – remember to match up the stitching lines not the points of the fabric or you'll get jagged edges at the joins.
 Press.

 Join the small piece 1 to piece 2.
 Press.

 If you don't quite line up exactly and get little jagged pieces at the overlaps, just trim the seam smooth with your scissors.
 It will all still work out just fine.

 Join the front of the dress to the back at the shoulders, right sides together.
 Use a half-inch seam allowance, BUT start stitching 3/8th of an inch from the neckline edge and leave that part unsewn.
 Stitch all the way to the outer edge of the shoulder seam, where the sleeve will join.
 Press the shoulder seam open.